Arizona airman dead in North Dakota base shooting; no suspects sought

 “The two fatalities were the only ones involved in the incident,” base spokeswoman Lea Greene told The Associated Press.

-The victims have been identified as Natasha Aposhian, an Arizona native, and 20-year-old Julian Torres of Texas.
+The victims have been identified as Natasha Aposhian of Chandler, Arizona, and 20-year-old Julian Torres of Texas.

 Aposhian's family told FOX 10 that she was a victim of domestic violence.